microsoft/WebTemplateStudio/mocks/materialui-multi-page/README.md

 **Do Not share the keys stored in the .env file publicly.**

 The Cosmos database will take approximately 5 minutes to deploy.
-Upon completion of deployment a notification will appear in VS Code and your connection string will be automatically added the .env file.
+Upon completion of deployment, a notification will appear in VS Code and your connection string will be automatically added the .env file.
 The schema and operations for the Cosmos database are defined in `/server` folder.
 Additional documentation can be found here: [Cosmos Docs](https://github.com/Microsoft/WebTemplateStudio/blob/dev/docs/services/azure-cosmos.md)

 ### Azure Functions

 An Azure Function with a Node runtime stack and HTTP trigger has been deployed to Azure.
-Web template studio has also generated a folder containing the code deployed to Azure Functions.
+Project Acorn has also generated a folder containing the code deployed to Azure Functions.
 To edit and redeploy the Azure Function it is recommended to install the [Azure Functions Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions).
 Additional documentation can be found here: [Azure Function Docs](https://github.com/Microsoft/WebTemplateStudio/blob/dev/docs/services/azure-functions.md)